Dead Man's Letters

 and received the FIPRESCI prize at the 35th International Filmfestival Mannheim-Heidelberg.

 In the aftermath of nuclear apocalypse, a group of people are forced to live underground in bunkers.
 They cannot go outside their dwellings without wearing protective clothing and gas masks.
 They try to find hope in the disturbing new world.
-Among these people is a history teacher who tries to contact via letters his missing son.
+Among these people is a scientist who writes and recites letters to his son, who is missing and most likely dead.

 Plot

-The film is set in a town after a nuclear war; the town is destroyed and polluted with radioactive elements.
-The main character, Professor Larsen, played by Rolan Bykov, is a Nobel Prize in Physics laureate, who lives in the basement of a museum along with his sick wife and several other people who used to work at the museum.
-He often writes letters to his son Eric, though he has no way of contacting him.
+The film is set in an unspecified Western Bloc city after a nuclear war; the city is a radioactive ruin.
+The main character, Professor Larsen (Rolan Bykov), is a recipient of the Nobel Prize in Physics who lives in the basement of a decimated museum along with his sick wife Anna and several other museum employees.
+He compulsively composes mental and written letters to his son Eric, though he has no way of contacting him or even verifying that he is alive.
 Larsen believes the war has ended and that more surviving humans exist outside the central bunker, but nobody else believes his theories.

-Larsen visits an orphanage where the current caretaker of the surviving children explains that she's thinking of evacuating to the central bunker, though may have to leave the children behind as they likely won't be allowed in since they're sick, to Larsen's disapproval.
-Larsen is informed that he also might be rejected from entering the central bunker due to his old age.
-With his wife's health declining, Larsen sneaks past several soldiers during curfew hours and attempts to find medicine for his wife, escaping from a military raid in the process.
-When he returns to the museum's basement, however, he finds that his wife died.
-The other museum employees bury her body.

-In one of his letters to Eric, Larsen tells a darkly humorous story on how someone failed to prevent the nuclear war.
-According to him, an operator from an electronics center had a chance to cancel the first missile launch (which happened due to a computer error), but was unable to reach the computer in time to abort the launch as he was slowed down by a cup of coffee in his hands.
-The operator then hung himself in return.